HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 ## File Naming

 When you are uploading your own files, naming them is an important aspect of effective file management.
-Replacing files is much easier when you've given them "cleaner" file names.
+Replacing files is much easier once you've given them "cleaner" file names.

 **Don't do this:** "School Supply list 2014-15.pdf"